noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 decided to give the best I could possibly give to Lilia-san!!!
 Don’t lose heart with just something like this!
 Get out of my mind, lazy thoughts!!!
 If I’m halfway through in half a day or so...
-Wouldn’t that mean I could cut it in half after another half a day more!!?!
+Wouldn’t that mean I could cut it in half after another half a day more?!
 My manly willpower, burst foooorrrrttthhhh!

 [By the way, Kaito-san...
 That magic tool knife that produces a blade of wind that you bought in my shop back then...
 If you pile that on top of the saw, the